TypeFox/monaco-languageclient/README.md

 ### Using services and extra packages from @codingame/monaco-vscode-api

 The bespoke projects not only supplies the api, but it provides 100+ packages with additional services, default extensions and language packs.
-By default when initalizing `monaco-languageclient` via the required `initServices` the folliwing services are always loaded:
+By default when initalizing `monaco-languageclient` via the required `initServices` the following services are always loaded:

 - *languages* and model *services* (always added by `monaco-languagclient`)
 - *layout*, *environment*, *extension*, *files* and *quickAccess* (always added by `monaco-vscode-api`)